vuongcindy/hashicorp_education/README.md

 # Getting Started with Terraform

 Terraform is an infrastructure tool for defining and provisioning infrastructure as code (IaC).
 You can version, reuse, and share your stack with any platform or service that has an accessible API.
 This guide will run through how to initialize, plan, provision, and destroy a NGINX server inside a Docker container.

 ## Prerequisites

 + [Docker](https://www.docker.com/products/docker-desktop/)
 + [Terraform](https://www.terraform.io/downloads.html)

 ## Terraform Tutorial

-Verify you are able to view terraform commands by running `terraform`.
+Verify you are able to view Terraform commands by running `terraform`.
 Now, you can start creating some infrastructure.

 We recommend creating a new directory on your local machine and creating your Terraform configuration code inside it.